Devadanapatti: Population

 According to the 2011 Census of India, Devadanapatti had a population of 19,285 people.
 Males made up 50.8% (9,797) of the population and females made up 49.15% (9,488).
 The total literate population was 12,563, a literacy rate of 65%, with 7,033 literate males and 5,530 literate females.
 10.8% of the population was under six years of age.
 85.99% of the town was Hindu, and 13.44% were Muslim.

 Government and politics

 Civic Utility / Amenities / Services

 There is a primary healthcare hospital run by the Tamil Nadu government.
 Devadanapatti also has a police station and a post office.
 There is a weekly market that sells groceries and cattle.
 24-hour bus access is provided by the Theni and Dindigul main road.

 Economy

 Agriculture is the primary income source for residents.

 Culture/Cityscape

 Landmarks

 An ancient Kamakshi temple called the Moongilanai Kamakshi temple was built here.
 The main door of the temple is never opened and poojas are performed only at the door.
 Maha Shivaratri (Tamil month of Masi) in March is the only festival that is celebrated inside the temple.
 The story of the temple is described in the Tamil movie "Mahashakti Mariamman".

+An ancient Paramashwarar temple called the Murugamalai Parameshwarar Parvathi temple is placed over Murugamalai hill about 5000 feet from land.
+Which the gods are indicates as Sayambu Lingam and Thayaar.
+Thiru Karthigai(Tamil month of Karthigai) in November/ December is the grand festival that is celebrate on full moon day.
+And Deepa Jothi maden by temple over the hill top on that day evening as same as Thiruvannaamalai.
+Every month special poojas also gelding on every special occasions.